bk-anupam/LLM_agents/RAG_BOT/README.md

 2.  **The RAG Pipeline:**
     *   **Tool Calling:** A specialized node uses a focused, "isolated" prompt to reliably decide which tool to call (e.g., `retrieve_context`).
-    *   **Smart Retrieval (Hybrid Search):** The agent performs a hybrid search, combining **semantic search** (using embeddings in ChromaDB) and **lexical search** (using BM25) on the local knowledge base.
+    *   **Local Retrieval (Hybrid Search):** The agent first attempts to find information by performing a hybrid search (semantic + lexical) on the local knowledge base.
+    *   **Forced Web Fallback:** If the initial local retrieval fails to find any documents (e.g., the requested Murli date is not in the local DB), the agent doesn't give up.
+It automatically triggers a `force_web_search` node.
+This node dynamically constructs a URL based on the date and language from the user's query and forces a call to the `tavily-extract` tool to fetch the content directly from an external website.
     *   **Sentence Window Retrieval:** To ensure the LLM receives complete context, the agent doesn't just use the single most relevant chunk.
 Instead, for each retrieved chunk, it reconstructs a "window" of context by also fetching the chunks immediately before and after it from the original document.
 This prevents issues where the best matching chunk is only part of a sentence or paragraph, giving the LLM a more coherent and comprehensive view of the information before it's passed on for reranking and final answer generation.
+    *   **Web Content Indexing & DB Sync**: After a web search, any newly retrieved documents are queued for indexing.
+A dedicated node adds this new knowledge to the local ChromaDB vector store and triggers an asynchronous sync of the entire database to a Google Cloud Storage bucket.
+This ensures that knowledge gained from web searches is persisted and learned for future queries.
-    *   **Context Reranking:** The initially retrieved documents are reranked using a CrossEncoder model to bring the most relevant passages to the top.
+    *   **Context Reranking:** The retrieved documents (from local or web search) are reranked using a CrossEncoder model to bring the most relevant passages to the top.
     *   **Relevance Evaluation:** The agent evaluates if the reranked context is sufficient to answer the original question.
-    *   **Self-Correction & Web Fallback:** If local context is insufficient, the agent rephrases the query and attempts to retrieve information from the web using **Tavily tools**.
-This acts as a built-in retry mechanism.
+    *   **Self-Correction (Query Reframing):** If the *evaluated* context is still insufficient, the agent rephrases the query and re-runs the retrieval process.
+This acts as a built-in retry mechanism to improve understanding.
     *   **Grounded Generation:** Finally, a dedicated node takes the validated context (from local or web) and the full conversation history to generate a high-quality, grounded answer in a structured JSON format.

 This explicit, router-based architecture allows the agent to be both a powerful, accurate RAG system and a coherent, stateful conversationalist without compromising on either capability.